BioinformaticsToolsmith/EnhancerMatcher/README.md

    > EnhancerMatcher.py two_similar_enhancers.fa sequences.fa

-4. In the output folder, the output file is called Model_Output.txt Inside contains the given sequence and the percentage of similarity to the first two similar enhancers.
+4. In the output folder, the output file is called Model_Output.txt

+  Inside contains the given sequence and the percentage of similarity to the first two similar enhancers.

 5. If you want a CAM model generated for the input sequence run:
    > EnhancerMatcher.py two_similar_enhancers.fa sequences.fa --cam

+6. In the output folder, the generated CAM is called sequence_CAM.pdf

+   Opening it will show a heatmap for the given sequence, the dark red regions show the main area that influenced EnhancerMatcher's final decision.
+Please read the main paper for more details.

+If you wish to run EnhancerMatcher via the jupyter notebook:

+1. Open EnhancerMatcher.ipynb

+2. Locate the third cell then locate and edit the following parameters:

+   similar_sequences_file = directoryofinput/two_similar_enhancers.fa

+   all_sequences_file = directoryofinput/sequences.fa

+3. If you want to a CAM model generated then locate the second cell and locate output_cam_pdf.

+    Set this parameter to output_cam_pdf = True

+4. If you want to change the output directory locate and edit output_dir with your output directory.

+5. Once you edit the parameters, run the entire notebook and the outputs will be generated in the output directory.

 ## To Run our Tests: